 Named after Lough Corrib, a massive lake in West Ireland, the Brighton mainstay—open since 1969—attracts plenty of homesick Galway expats as well as students and longtime locals looking for a friendly, unassuming spot to enjoy a warm Guinness, a massive serving of bangers and mash, and a little live music.

-The spiritual forefather of Greater Boston’s thriving Irish pub business, the Plough has been going for some 30 years.
+The spiritual forefather of Greater Boston’s thriving Irish pub business, the Plough has been going on for some 30 years.
 In the daytime, it offers the best pub grub in town.
 At night, the tiny bar is transformed into a hotbed of clashing elbows and live music.
-Your chances of meeting a novelist just went up by 90%.
+Your chances of meeting the novelist of your dreams just went up by 90%.

 This low-key, low-lit bar is an institution in Boston—a hangout for bike messengers, tattooed masses, business suits and borderline bums.
 Anyone who’s lived in Boston for long has met someone at Foley’s, or broken up with someone at Foley’s, or met and broken up with them there on the same evening—or knows someone who has.

 You’re there for all of it: the conviviality, the fish and chips, the gorgeous dark wood bar, the Irish music sessions, the 12-strong drafts list and, of course, the impeccably poured Guinness.
 The Inman Square institution is also a celebrated trivia spot—in no small part because the last place team gets shots from the bar.